wongwill86/julia/doc/manual/metaprogramming.rst

 function ``foo(x) = x * x`` could not do (except printing the type on the first invocation, and incurring higher overhead).
-However, the power of a generated function lies in its ability to compute different quoted expression depending on the types passed to it:
+However, the power of a generated function lies in its ability to compute different quoted expressions depending on the types passed to it:

 .. doctest::